• Products

 If you have incoming mail servers configured with Basic Authentication or App Passwords using Gmail or Microsoft email accounts, we recommend that you switch to OAuth to avoid any disruption as Google and Microsoft are phasing out support for Basic Authentication and App Passwords.

-Open Authorization (OAuth) provides more security than Basic Authentication by allowing you to connect your email service to Jira Software without needing to share your password.
+Open Authorization (OAuth) provides more security than Basic Authentication by allowing you to connect your email service to Jira without needing to share your password.

 Microsoft OAuth